alexvmt/cholera_risk_modeling/README.md

 #### Open questions

 - Which CRS is best to use in the present case (e.g. https://epsg.io/7755)?
-- How is the buffering of geometries done in detail to calculate the areal means?
-- Which of the lag variables are used in the final model, i. e. actual lag values, rate of change and/or binary features indicating the rate of change's direction?
 - How is the number of non-outbreak data points of 8504 calculated?
 Intuitively I would calculate 9 years x 12 months x 40 coastal districts = 4320.
 I'm clearly missing something here.
+- Which of the lag variables are used in the final model, i. e. actual lag values, rate of change and/or binary features indicating the rate of change's direction?

 ## References